 Google introduced Chrome custom tabs five years ago, and most apps use them these days.
 Instead of creating their own custom browsers, developers can just hand over websites to a Chrome tab without the added bulk of a regular browser interface.
 The advantage is that devs don't have to spend resources on creating their own webview implementations and that users can quickly open these custom tabs in proper Chrome without reloading or losing their scroll position.
 It's a great system.
 But Google wouldn't be Google if it stuck with a great system (looking at you, YouTube Music).
-The company began experimenting with a custom browser for its Google Search app around six weeks ago, and it's now rolling out to more people.

 Like clockwork, the latest beta release of the Google app began rolling out just about the time the developers are headed out for the weekend.
 We've yet to see any live changes on this release, but there are some interesting additions to be found in a teardown.
 The floating sports tracker bubble appears to have some enhancements coming just in time for the Fall schedule, there are small additions to Collections and Google Assistant for Households, and a previously spotted General settings screen is growing larger